Neko 1.99.3

 The compression algorithms are controlled by an additional file adios2.xml.
 Please refer to the documentation of ADIOS2 (and the specific compression library) to configure the data "operators" of the parallel I/O library.

-The tool adios2_to_nek5000 can be used to decompress the field data for postprocessing and visualization with the conventional nek5000 format.
+The tool adios2_to_nek5000 can be used to decompress the field data for postprocessing and visualisation with the conventional nek5000 format.
 Additionally, the data can be compressed using this tool as a postprocessing step using the adios2.xml configuration and a given uncompressed data set as input.

 adios2_to_nek5000 input.bp/fld output.fld/bp .false.
 1